garrylachman/ElectroCRUD/index.md

 ElectroCRUD is Open Source Database CRUD (Create, Read, Update, Delete) Software.
 No Code Needed — Just in a few clicks, you can create a Database Admin/Dashboard/Whatever.
 Its Open Source — It's Free.

 ### Why?
-After a failed search for a basic admin panel that not involves writing code or installs web-based solutions, I come with ElectroCRUD idea.
+After a failed search for a basic admin panel that does not involve writing code or installs web-based solutions, I came up with ElectroCRUD idea.

 ### ElectroCRUD v1
-The ElectroCRUD v1 was born in 2016, An Electron application that made it possible to create a friendly dashboard with data tables, search, widgets, filter & relations with few clicks without any experience in programming.
+The ElectroCRUD v1 was born in 2016.
+An Electron application that made it possible to create a friendly dashboard with data tables, search, widgets, filter & relations with few clicks without any experience in programming.

 ### ElectroCRUD v2
-After a few years that the project was inactive, I decided to bring it an alive again.
-The codebase was build from scratch using Electron+Angular8.
-The new version contains most of the features of the first version, and new features added on a weekly basis.
+After a few years of the project being inactive, I decided to bring it to life again.
+The codebase was built from scratch using Electron+Angular8.
+The new version contains most of the features of the first version, and new features are added on a weekly basis.

 From version 2.7.0 SQLite has been added, currently its very limited support but we working on full support for next version.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

 ![Imgur](https://i.imgur.com/EtWrAHG.gif)

 ### Functionality
 - [x] MySQL Support